nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ### Count

 :::tip
-This chart can only be created from a single column of a pandas dataframe.
+This chart can only be created from a single column of a Pandas dataframe.
 :::

 The count chart shows the counts of observations in each categorical bin using bars.
 To draw it, you must call the *count* method: